dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 The problem in a quiz is usually a bit harder than the problem in an exercise and less guidance is provided.
-Compared to the previous “Exercise: Practice using async and await,” the partially completed code in the starting point for this quiz is minimized.
+Compared to the previous "Exercise: Practice using async and await," the partially completed code in the starting point for this quiz is minimized.
 Also, this quiz has no **Hint** button.